Chris-Kramer/cv101_assignment_5/readme.md

 # Assignment 5 - Classification benchmarks
 **Christoffer Kramer**
 **10-04-2021**
-Multi-class classification of impressionist painters
-So far in class, we've been working with 'toy' datasets - handwriting, cats, dogs, and so on.
-However, this course is on the application of computer vision and deep learning to cultural data.
-This week, your assignment is to use what you've learned so far to build a classifier which can predict artists from paintings.
-You can find the data for the assignment here: https://www.kaggle.com/delayedkarma/impressionist-classifier-data
+This week, your assignment is to use what you've learned so far to build a classifier that can pre-dict artists from paintings.
+You can find the data for the assignment here: https://www.kaggle.com/delayedkarma/impressionist-classifier-data.
 Using this data, you should build a deep learning model using convolutional neural networks which classify paintings by their respective artists.
-Why might we want to do this?
-Well, consider the scenario where we have found a new, never-before-seen painting which is claimed to be the artist Renoir.
-An accurate predictive model could be useful here for art historians and archivists!
-For this assignment, you can use the CNN code we looked at in class, such as the ShallowNet architecture or LeNet.
-You are also welcome to build your own model, if you dare - I recommend against doing this.
-Perhaps the most challenging aspect of this assignment will be to get all of the images into format that can be fed into the CNN model.
-All of the images are of different shapes and sizes, so the first task will be to resize the images to have them be a uniform (smaller) shape.
-You'll also need to think about how to get the images into an array for the model and how to extract 'labels' from filenames for use in the classification report.

 ## Method
 This model is based on LeNet architecture and uses a convolutional neural network to classify images.
 It is supposed to be a “quick-n-dirty” deep learning classifier, which can be easily applied to new data sets with customizable parameters.
 The only requirement is that the data set is placed in the “data” folder, and is structured correctly.

 ## How to run
 This should work on both Linux, Mac, and Windows.
-However, If you are running on a local windows machine, you should run it from a bash emulator such as git bash.
+However, If you are running on a local win-dows machine, you should run it from a bash emulator such as git bash.
 Because of limitations regarding data storage on git, I'm uploading a very small slice of the data.
 So the performance is atrociously bad (around 18%).
-Moreover, when resizing images you might encounter the following warning "Corrupt JPEG data: 10 extraneous bytes before marker 0xd9".
+Moreover, you might encounter the following warning "Corrupt JPEG data: 10 extraneous bytes before marker 0xd9".
 Ignore this, since it just means, that one of the images is corrupted.

 ### Running on small data set:
 **Step 1 - Clone repo:**